marnelfr/back-to-symfony/README.md

 the username of the embedded resource ``User`` and to the User IRI also.
 Yes, it's better to search by the IRI than by the ID.

-The **PropertyFilter** however is not in that namespace and allow our api client to get only properties it needs from those we make available.
+The **PropertyFilter** however is not in the ``Doctrine/Orm`` namespace and allow our api client to get only properties it needs from those we make available.
 Using it can lead us to such of link\
 [http://localhost/api/users/2?properties[]=username&properties[cheeseListing]\[\]=title](http://localhost/api/users/2?properties[]=username&properties[cheeseListing][]=title)\
-Here, username is our main resource property while title is an embedded resource property.
+Here, username is a property of our main resource while title is an embedded resource property.

 ## Validation